EpicHigh/Epichigh/README.md

 ---

-_NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github_
+_NOTE: Top languages do not reflect my technical skills.
+It shows which languages I use on coding the most on GitHub._

 <a href="https://github-readme-stats.sabesansathananthan.vercel.app/api?username=sabesansathananthan&show_icons=true&hide_border=true&count_private=true&include_all_commits=true&theme=radical">